(shipping cost excluded)

 A new range of Ortofon cartridges is always an event!
 This new range is the merger of VIVO and RONDO lines.
 It uses some of the elements of these cartridges, without forgetting innovation, as always.

-While it can’t compete with the brand’s higher end models, such as the Cadenza range, the Quintet Bronze offers exceptional value for money.
-We highly recommended it!
-Franck
+While it can’t compete with the brand’s higher end models, such as the Cadenza range, the Ortofon Quintet Bronze MC cartridge offers exceptional value for money!

 Technology: Moving coil (MC)